dockersamples/global-2018-hol/beginner-linux/part-one.md

 ### 1.2 Container Isolation
 In the steps above we ran several commands via container instances with the help of `docker container run`.
 The `docker container ls -a` command showed us that there were several containers listed.
 Why are there so many containers listed if they are all from the *alpine* image?

 This is a critical security concept in the world of Docker containers!
 Even though each `docker container run` command used the same alpine ***image***, each execution was a separate, isolated ***container***.
-Each container has a separate filesystem and runs in a different namespace; by default a container has no way of interacting with other containers, even those from the same image.
+Each container has a separate filesystem and runs in a different namespace; by default, a container has no way of interacting with other containers, even those from the same image.
 Let's try another exercise to learn more about isolation.

 ```.term1
 docker container run -it alpine /bin/ash